 - Parking: Street parking is available but will be tight on weekends or during game nights.

 Bohemian is one of the few breweries located in the southern part of Salt Lake County.
+It’s a good apres ski spot becaust it’s down the hill from the entrance to Big and Little Cottonwood canyons.
 The family who opened the brewery has brought a Czech sensibility to their brewery.
 They have traditional pilsners, Viennese Amber Lager and a Cherny Bock Schwarzbier.
 The restaurant is done up like a Swiss ski lodge and they serve European comfort food like pierogues & brats and goulash along with American fare like a salmon salad and pizza.

 - Open: Mon-Fri 11a-midnight, Sat 10a-midnight, Sunday 10a-10p.
 Brunch is served on weekends 10a-3p.